AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/filters-overview.md

 You can use permanent filters that you, others, or Workfront created in lists or reports of objects.

-For information about objects in Workfront and which ones you can build reports for, see [Understand objects in Adobe Workfront](../../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md).
+For information about objects in Workfront and which ones you can build reports for, see [Adobe Workfront objects overview](../../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md).

 For more information about filters in lists and reports, see the following articles: